Sencudra/ModernAutoLayout/README.md

 ## Modern Auto Layout Challenges Breakdown

 ### Overview
-This repository contains solutions to challenges from one of my favorite books on iOS Development: **Modern Auto Layout: Creating Responsive Layouts for iOS**.
+This repository contains solutions to challenges (which could be much much harder) from one of my favorite books on iOS Development: **Modern Auto Layout: Creating Responsive Layouts for iOS**.
 The book also has a set of exercises after each chapter to consolidate the material in practice.
 The book could be found [**here**](https://useyourloaf.com/autolayout/).

 ### Completed challenges
 The numbering matches the [book](https://useyourloaf.com/autolayout/):